todiadiyatmo/wp-ffpc/readme.txt

 = How to install memcache PHP extension? =
 On most of the distributions, php5-memcached or php5-mecache is available as package.
 You can use PECL alternatively: `pecl install memcached`.
+It's recommended to use memcached.

 = How to use the plugin on Amazon Linux? =
-You have to remove the default yum package, named `php-pecl-memcache` and install `Memcache` with PECL.
+You have to remove the default yum package, named `php-pecl-memcache` and install `Memcache` or `Memcached` through PECL.

 == Changelog ==